brianglass/anastasis/files/15_september.md

 The Ikos.

-By putting knowledge in my soul, make my mind pure, O Saviour, and me a worker of your commandments, that I may have strength to wrestle victoriously with the many different assaults of my passions and to receive the victorÂ’s prize of incorruption at the prayers of your noble champion Nikitas, O Lover of mankind; for he has called us together in his memory, as he intercedes unceasingly for us all.
+By putting knowledge in my soul, make my mind pure, O Saviour, and me a worker of your commandments, that I may have strength to wrestle victoriously with the many different assaults of my passions and to receive the victor’s prize of incorruption at the prayers of your noble champion Nikitas, O Lover of mankind; for he has called us together in his memory, as he intercedes unceasingly for us all.

 ****